espressif/esp-idf/docs/en/api-guides/external-ram.rst

     Allow .noinit Segment to Be Placed in External Memory
     --------------------------------------------------------------

     Enable this option by checking :ref:`CONFIG_SPIRAM_ALLOW_NOINIT_SEG_EXTERNAL_MEMORY`.
-If enabled, a region of the data virtual address space where the PSRAM is mapped to will be used to store non-initialized data.
+If enabled, the region of the data virtual address space where the PSRAM is mapped to will be used to store non-initialized data.
 The values placed in this segment will not be initialized or modified even during startup or restart.

     By applying the macro ``EXT_RAM_NOINIT_ATTR``, data could be moved from the internal NOINIT segment to external RAM.
 Remaining external RAM can still be added to the capability heap allocator using the method shown above, :ref:`external_ram_config_capability_allocator`.